Boost Confidence and Performance with Sports Hypnosis

 • Increase motivation

-• Remove any negative thoughts before, during, and after competition, and replace with positive thoughts
+• Remove any negative thoughts before, during, and after competition, and replace them with positive thoughts

 • Improve specific skills by practicing mental rehearsal techniques